Broken by God

 — Luke 9:21

-As we consider the Lord’s very sober word here, we must have a basic realization.
-That is, following the Lord is not a matter of our desire, but of our decisions.
-We can have all the desire in the world, but if it does not move us to heed the Lord’s word and truly follow Him, it means nothing.
+So, we can have all the desire in the world, but if it does not move us to heed the Lord’s word and submit to the cross, it means nothing.
 In all the great and small things that come to us day by day, we must choose to submit to the Lord and allow Him to subdue us and bring us closer to Himself.
 Then we will become those who truly know Him and take Him as our life.

 Unfortunately, so often we Christians waste our sufferings, rather than gain the benefit from them!